Jump to Section

 Purpose of a Trust Deed

 The purpose of a trust deed is to protect the beneficiary lender if the borrower does not repay the home loan.
 In the event of default, the trust deed gives the lender authority to resell the home and pay off the debt.
-Trust deeds also act as a property lien when registered with the county clerk & recorder’s office.
+The level of protection for the lender depends on the laws and regulations of the state where the trust deed is executed.
+Trust deeds create a lien on the property in favor of the lender once the trust deed or mortgage is created.
+The trust deed needs to be registered with the county clerk & recorder’s office.

 The clerk will notify the lender that they have a record of their security interests on file.
 If more than one lender funded the home loan, then they receive repayment from a lien based on the order in which it was recorded.